What hiring managers actually look for

 How to structure your resume, section by section

 The order matters.
-Here's what a strong substitute teacher resume guide looks like from top to bottom:
+Here's what a strong substitute teacher resume looks like from top to bottom:

 Contact Information